 I give a special thumbs up for Kazuki Kitamura as Nomura.
 He is absolutely heart stopping in his role.
 His facial features and especially his eyes manage to look both cold and murderous but turn to normal and warm easily.
-He was crazy and it showed, in a good way.
+He was crazy and it showed.

 Killers is custom-made to those who like gore and psychopath movies.
-Still it has a plot and all the actors do amazing jobs.
+Still it manages to have a plot and all the actors do amazing jobs.

 This movie is one of those that you either like or you can’t stand it.
 To me the best thing was the filming, actors and their brilliant portrayal.
 The movie is a collaboration between Japan and Indonesia but it blends many languages and nationalities together without a hitch.